huan-fu/huan-fu.github.io/_news/announcement_16.md

 related_posts: false
 ---

-I will serve as a Area Chair for CVPR 2026.
+I will serve as an Area Chair for CVPR 2026.